A Study on Transformer Configuration and Training Objective: Discussion

 \section{Discussion}

-\textbf{Compared with simply scaling along depth}, this work keeps comparable computation cost and number of trainable parameters.
+\textbf{Compared with simply scaling along depth}, this work maintains a comparable computation cost and the number of trainable parameters.
 When scaling along depth, we also make the deep transformer narrower.
-Under such setting, the deeper and narrower configurations re-designed under Bamboo idea can still outperform the baseline configurations, suggesting that we should consider narrower and deeper transformer when training by masked autoencoder.
+Under such setting, the deeper and narrower configurations re-designed under the Bamboo idea can still outperform the baseline configurations, suggesting that we should consider narrower and deeper transformer when training by masked autoencoder.
 One related work is~\citep{tay2021scale}, an empirical study of practical scaling of transformer, which has a similar observation, deeper and narrower can improve accuracy.
-On this basis, our insight is, the insight in~\citep{tay2021scale} depends on different training objectives.
+On this basis, our finding is consistent with that in~\citep{tay2021scale}.
+However, we are not simply comparing different configurations~\citep{tay2021scale} or training objectives~\citep{voita2019bottom}.
+We are actually bridging the gap and study the relation between configurations and the training objective.
+Another related work~\citep{levine2020depth} investigates the optimal depth-to-width ratio for different scales.
+However, they do not tackle the impact of training objectives.

-\textbf{Compared with brute-force hyper-parameter tuning}, we provide both theoretical analysis and experimental verification to justify our insight, \ie masked autoencoder alleviates over-smoothing issue in transformer.
-Motivated by this, we propose Bamboo by experimental investigation.
-There is no guarantee to ensure the configurations are always the optimal ones as different tasks may require different configurations.
+\textbf{Compared with brute-force hyper-parameter tuning}, we provide both theoretical reasoning and quantitative analysis to justify our insight, \ie masked autoencoder alleviates over-smoothing issue in transformer.
+Motivated by this, we suggest using deeper and narrower model for masked autoencoder.
+There is no guarantee to ensure the configurations are always optimal.
 We believe it is impossible in deep learning to know the optimal configurations before experiments.
-However, we justify the tendency that masked autoencoder gets more benefits from deeper configurations.
-Our insight may instruct future works to consider configurations according to the training objectives.
+However, we argue that the masked autoencoder gets more benefits from deeper configurations.
+Our insight may instruct future work to consider configurations according to the training objectives.